-The crispy texture of this Persian food is one of the main reasons for its popularity even among children.
+The crispy texture of this Iranian food is one of the main reasons for its popularity even among children.
 Besides, many Iranians like Kookoo Sibzamini because it’s very convenient to cook and doesn’t take much time to get ready.
 Here, I’m going to tell you how to cook and serve this food.

 Ingredients of Kookoo Sibzamini: